 Georgia Southern University Now

 In 2018, Armstrong State University and Georgia Southern University consolidated, creating an institution that retained the Georgia Southern University name.
-The institution now encompasses nine colleges on three campuses: the Statesboro Campus, the Armstrong Campus in Savannah and the Liberty Campus in Hinesville.
+The institution now encompasses ten colleges on three campuses: the Statesboro Campus, the Armstrong Campus in Savannah and the Liberty Campus in Hinesville.

 Just as in the days of First District A&M and Armstrong Junior College, Georgia Southern University eagerly pursues new avenues to meet the challenges of a changing world.